Can you really travel on the cheap in Dubai?

 Self-catering will always be the best option to save cash.
 You can find plenty of small convenience stores in neighbourhoods across the city, as well as larger supermarkets that offer an extensive range of pre-made meal options in takeaway containers.

-If you add alcohol to the mix, frankly DO expect to pay through the nose for the privilege.
+If you add alcohol to the mix, frankly, DO expect to pay through the nose for the privilege.
 Whilst alcohol is available to tourists and expats, it’s heavily taxed.
-You can learn more about drinking in Dubai here.
+You can learn more about drinking in Dubai here (recent changes to alcohol tax laws have done little to put a dent in the average price of alcoholic drinks).

 When to Visit Dubai

-You will find the cooler winter months of the year, broadly November through to April are the most popular, which also means the busiest and most expensive.
-Christmas to New Year especially hotel prices rise, and around popular events and school holidays.
+You will find the cooler winter months of the year, broadly November through to April, are the most popular, which also means the busiest and most expensive, with loads of international events in the calendar, driving prices up.

-The summer months are much hotter – June to September sees consistent day time highs over 40c (104F) – however, these off-peak months also have low occupancy so it can be a great time to bad a bargain.
+The summer months are much hotter – June to September sees consistent daytime highs over 40°C (104°F).
+Summer says many expats ship out to their home countries to escape the heat.
+However, these off-peak months also have low occupancy, so it can be a great time to bag a bargain.